vivyles/DevOps-Projects-Dareyio/project1.md

 ![2F26F9D6-13D6-49E3-BCEF-578E3DAF549A_1_105_c](https://user-images.githubusercontent.com/80499748/112827782-a75c8880-9043-11eb-8939-919ceff71e5a.jpeg)

 After installing php, i used this command php -v to check the version installed.
 Now that I have successfully installed the LAMP stack, the following dteps and images shows how i test my setup.
 Here, I used apache virtual host(running more than one website on a single vm, can be ip-based or name based.)

+# # # #step4-creating a v.host for my web server
+for this project, I created a directory called projectlamp in the /var/www/html directory